AwesomeAssertions/AwesomeAssertions/DESIGN-GUIDE.md

+# Coding style and design guidelines

+This document describes the coding style and design guidelines for AwesomeAssertions.
+Its content gets detailed from top to bottom.
+Start reading the section titles, go in deep if the title is not self-explanatory.

+## Code style

+* Lines should not be wider than 130 characters.
+* Prefer `is null` and `is not null` over `!=/== null`.
+* String formatting should use invariant culture when formatting non-strings.
+* Follow the style presented in the [Coding Guidelines for C#](https://csharpcodingguidelines.com/).

+## Design guidelines

+### General

+### Core assembly

+* Pay attention to backwards compatibility.
+* Keep the code base open for extensibility.
+* Mind the API fluent design.
+(Test should be readable like natural human language.)
+* Design the features discoverable.

+* ✅ Prefer "Did not expect something to be [...]" over "Expected something not to be [...]".
+* ✅ Be aware that an assertion might be wrapped in an `AssertionScope` so `FailWith` does not halt execution and extra precautions must be taken to avoid e.g. a `NullReferenceException` after verifying that `Subject is not null`.

+* ❌ Don't use `predicate.Body` to format a predicate in a failure message.
+  Pass the predicate to `FailWith` and let the `PredicateLambdaExpressionValueFormatter` handle formatting it properly.
+* ❌ Don't use `type.Name` to format a type, but rather pass it to `FailWith` and let the `TypeValueFormatter` do its thing.

+### Tests in AwesomeAssertions

+* Naming and grouping guidelines (based on [this post](https://www.continuousimprover.com/2023/03/test-naming.html))
+  * ✅ Group tests for the same API using a nested class so you don't have to repeat the API name in the name of the test.
+  * ❌ Avoid the use of `When` and `Should` in test names and use concise names like `Exclusion_of_missing_members_works_with_mapping`.
+* Every test method shall follow the AAA rule: Arrange, Act, Assert.
+  * ✅ Separate Arrange, Act and Assert with exactly one empty line.
+  * ❌ Additional comments for these blocks are not required.
+* Remember to test the "because formatting" overloads.
+  * ✅ Always use the pattern `"we format {0} message", "the"` resulting in generated string `"because we format the message""`.
+* ❌ Don't use `Should().NotThrow` in the asserting for tests which are meant to pass.

-### Assorted
+### TODO - unsorted

-* High-level principles such as written down in https://github.com/fluentassertions/fluentassertions/issues/1281#issuecomment-636414698
 * Behavioral patterns such as how to deal with `null` arguments
 * When to return `AndWhichConstraint` vs `AndConstraint`.
 * When to use `FailWith` vs throwing a normal .NET exception type
-* Prefer "Did not expect something to be" over "Expected something not to be"
 * Decisions (like a poor mans Architecture Design Log) such as why we target certain frameworks
 * When using `AndWhichConstraint<..., T>` the `T` element must be fetched in way resilient to that `FailWith` don't throw immediately when encapsulated in a custom `AssertionScope`.
 * Assertion class over non-sealed classes or interfaces should probably be generic in type to avoid loosing type information.
 E.g instead of `MyClassAssertions` then `MyClassAssertions<T> where T : MyClass`
-* Be aware that an assertion might be wrapped in an `AssertionScope` so `FailWith` does not halt execution and extra precautions must be taken to avoid e.g. a `NullReferenceException` after verifying that `Subject is not null`
-* Don't use `predicate.Body` to format a predicate in a failure message.
-Just pass the predicate to `FailWith` and let the `PredicateLambdaExpressionValueFormatter` handle formatting it properly
-* Don't use `type.Name` to format a type, but rather pass it to `FailWith` and let the `TypeValueFormatter` do its thing.
-* Naming and grouping guidelines (based on [this post](https://www.continuousimprover.com/2023/03/test-naming.html))
-    * Group tests for the same API using a nested class such as in [NullableNumericSpecs](https://github.com/awesomeassertions/awesomeassertions/blob/main/Tests/FluentAssertions.Specs/Numeric/NullableNumericAssertionSpecs.cs#L210) so you don't have to repeat the API name in the name of the test
-    * Avoid the use of `When` and `Should` in test names and use concise names like `Exclusion_of_missing_members_works_with_mapping`
-* When writing parameterized tests prefer using `[InlineData]`, unless:
-    * the values are not compile-time constants, or
-    * there is a good reason to share the parameters between multiple tests.
-* Don't use `Should().NotThrow` in the assert.

-### Code style

-* String formatting should use Invariant culture when formatting non-strings.
-* Lines should not be wider than 130 characters.
-* Prefer `is null` and `is not null` over `!=/== null`